-The biennium to date financial performance of the General Fund for the 2015/2016 biennium to date has not varied significantly from the assumptions in the 2015/2016 Adopted Budget.
-General Fund revenues are expected to be higher than budgeted due to the strength of County sales tax collections.
-However, some of the higher revenues will be used to offset supplemental activity, which appears to be in line with historical trends.
-No major unplanned expenditures have emerged.
+The financial performance of the General Fund for the 2015/2016 biennium to date has not varied significantly from the planning assumptions in the 2015/2016 Adopted Budget.
+General Fund revenues are expected to be higher than budgeted due to the strength of County sales tax collections, new construction, and an increase in fees associated with real estate transactions.
+Some of the higher revenues will be used to offset supplemental activity, which appears to be in line with historical trends.
+No major unplanned expenditures have emerged, and the planning reserves set aside in the budget process are sufficient to meet all known expenditure demands.
 The General Fund is projected to meet its 6.5% undesignated balance target.
+See "Property Tax Information-Authorized Property Taxes-Regular Property Taxes-Regular Property Tax Increase Limitation" for a discussion of additional taxes authorized by elections in 2015.